martingehrke/finance/README.md

 It’s Dangerous to go Alone!
 Take This...

 ## [Additional Unsolicited Advice](https://github.com/martingehrke/finance/blob/master/additional.md)
-Advice is free, everything else costs ya'
+Advice is free, everything else costs ya'.
+Apparently I do have something novel to add that someone hasn't already said in a better way.

 ## [Other Online Resources](https://github.com/martingehrke/finance/blob/master/links.md)
 Eclectic links to sites with which to further your info-smörgåsbord.